Glazzes/react-native-zoom-toolkit/docs/docs/components/resumablezoom.md

 | ----------- | ------------- |
 | `ViewStyle` | `{ flex: 1 }` |

 Styles used by the container enclosing your component.

-- Enforced styles are `{ justifyContent: 'center', alignItems: 'center' }`, you can not change these ones.
+The following styles are enforced by the library and can not be modified: `{ justifyContent: 'center', alignItems: 'center' }`.

 ### extendGestures